-For example, grilled chicken thighs, browned ground beef, and roasted or blanched veggies like broccoli, green beans brussels sprouts, and cauliflower get turned into rice bowls, casseroles or a delicious stir fry!
+For example, grilled chicken thighs, browned ground beef, and roasted or blanched veggies like broccoli, green beans, brussels sprouts, and cauliflower get turned into rice bowls, casseroles, or a delicious stir fry!

 Sample Meal Plan

-In order to help you get started, here’s a simple meal plan for you to try out over the next week.
+To help you get started, here’s a simple meal plan for you to try out over the next week.

-Monday: Tater Tot Casserole
+MONDAY: Tater Tot Casserole

-Tuesday: Chicken Enchilada Verde Soup
+TUESDAY: Chicken Enchilada Verde Soup

-Wednesday: Quinoa Frittatas
+WEDNESDAY: Quinoa Frittatas

-Friday: Fish Tacos with Mango Salsa
+FRIDAY: Fish Tacos with Mango Salsa

-Saturday: Crockpot Pizza Casserole
+SATURDAY: Crockpot Pizza Casserole

-Sunday: Asian Chicken Lettuce Wraps
+SUNDAY: Asian Chicken Lettuce Wraps

 Meal Planning Tools

-Instant Pot - 7-in-1 Multi-Functional Cooker–Pressure Cooker, Slow Cooker, Rice Cooker.
+- Instant Pot - 7-in-1 Multi-Functional Cooker--Pressure Cooker, Slow Cooker, Rice Cooker.
 It gets the job done!